Acid (Belgian band)

 Acid, which started as Precious Page, is a Belgian speed metal band from Bruges, formed in 1980.
 The band was one of the first bands in the New Wave of British Heavy Metal on the European mainland and their records have become collector's items in the metal genre.

 History

 Guitarist Demon, singer Kate de Lombaert and bassist T-Bone started the band as Precious Page, which was renamed Acid in 1980.
 Shortly after, Anvill joined as drummer.
 When Dizzy Lizzy joined the band as the second guitarist, the band recorded its first single.
 It was released in July 1982 under the name "Hell on Wheels" through Roadrunner Records.
 The first self-titled album followed in January 1983.
 The second album Maniac followed the same year, followed by the third album Engine Beast in 1985.
 Shortly after this, the band broke up.
 During their career, the band played in Belgium, the Netherlands and France and performed with groups such as Black Sabbath, Manowar, Loudness, Venom, Picture, Bodine and Motörhead.
-In 2019, the band reformed once again.
+In 2019, the band reformed.